cardano-community/guild-operators/docs/basics.md

 Install pre-requisites for building cardano node and using CNTools

 -f    Force overwrite of all files including normally saved user config sections in env, cnode.sh and gLiveView.sh
-      '-o' and '-f' are independent of each other, and can be used together -s    Skip installing OS level dependencies (Default: will check and install any missing OS level prerequisites) -n    Connect to specified network instead of public network (Default: connect to public cardano network)
+      topology.json, config.json and genesis files normally saved will also be overwritten -s    Skip installing OS level dependencies (Default: will check and install any missing OS level prerequisites) -n    Connect to specified network instead of public network (Default: connect to public cardano network)
       eg: -n testnet
--t    Alternate name for top level folder (Default: cnode) -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 10s) -l    Use IOG fork of libsodium - Recommended as per IOG instructions (Default: system build) -b    Use alternate branch of scripts to download - only recommended for testing/development (Default: master) -i    Interactive mode (Default: silent mode)
+-t    Alternate name for top level folder (Default: cnode) -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 60s) -l    Use IOG fork of libsodium - Recommended as per IOG instructions (Default: system build) -b    Use alternate branch of scripts to download - only recommended for testing/development (Default: master) -i    Interactive mode (Default: silent mode)